 4. Have you enrolled in any of our plan’s supplementary benefits?

 These are benefits that go beyond your core offerings of medical, dental, vision and retirement.
 They can include life insurance, pet insurance, gym memberships, paid maternity leave, student loan assistance, and more.
 This question will help identify which supplementary benefits are considered the most helpful.
 Employers may also ask about supplemental benefits not in the program that employees would like to have.

 5. What are your highest expenses beyond the basic cost of living?

 6. How would you rate our company’s current benefits plan?

-List all the different benefits you offer and have boxes rated 1 – 5 employees can check off.
+List all the different benefits you offer and and ask employees to rate them on a scale system.
 Be sure to include an N/A option for plans employees haven’t enrolled in.
 Also, leave a space for employee comments or questions.

 7. How well do you understand each benefit offered?

 Many employees don’t take full advantage of benefit plans because they find them confusing and hard to understand.
-Again, have boxes employees can check to rank their level of comprehension, as well as room for comments and questions.
+Again, ask employees to rank their level of comprehension on a scale system, leaving room for comments and questions.

 8. How well did we do with the enrollment process?

 Many employees need help understanding open enrollment time frames, benefit choices, and other factors.
 After each enrollment period, ask questions like:

 - Are you satisfied with the choices you made during open enrollment?

 - Did you have time and information to make good decisions about your benefits?

 - What did you find difficult about the enrollment process?

 - What other information could we have provided to make open enrollment easier?